Minor Dragon Care

 The Minor, Western, or Dwarf, bearded dragon is a smaller species than the more familiar Pogona vitticeps, the common or Central bearded dragon.
 With a snout to vent length of 15cm and a tail that can be up to another 25cm, these small dragons inhabit a broad swathe of Western Australia, from the west coast to the great central plains.
 Even though all 7 bearded dragon species like very similar habitat niches, there is surprisingly little overlap of populations; between them, the whole country is covered with bearded dragons of one shape or another!

 They grow rapidly after hatching, and reach their full size in just over a year; as with their larger cousins, they can live together as babies but appreciate their own space once they hit sexual maturity.
-General care is almost identical to that of their larger cousins; UVB is absolutely essential, with a T8 or a T5 tube running the length of the vivarium.
+General care is almost identical to that of their larger cousins; UVB is absolutely essential, with a T5 tube running 2/3 the length of the vivarium.
 Avoid compact UVB bulbs, as these do not provide the light intensity needed for a diurnal basking species.
+Despite their small size, they should always be kept in a vivarium of at least 120 x 60 x 60cm (4 x 2 x 2′) just like their larger cousins.

-Substrate can be sand, wood chip, or one of the soil based mixtures.
+Substrates can be sand, wood chips, or one of the soil based mixtures.
 As long as temperatures are correct, a suitable supplementation regime is followed and a high level of UVB light is provided then there will be no problem with substrate eating which could lead to impaction.

-They are omnivores, and can eat most leafy greens; leafy salads, such as Rocket, Watercress, Dandelions and mixed salads are readily available and easy to use.
+They are omnivores, and can eat most leafy greens; leafy salads, such as rocket, watercress, dandelions and mixed salads are readily available and easy to use.
 Try to offer variety to keep a balanced diet.
-Salads should be offered every day, and lightly dusted with calcium or a a good multivitamin/multimineral supplement.
+Salads should be offered every day, and lightly dusted with calcium or a good multivitamin/multimineral supplement.
 Avoid fruit, as the sugars are not good for their digestion – or their teeth! – although the odd blueberry now and again won’t do them any harm

 Fresh water should always be available.
 Even though these dragons come from a very dry part of the world, these are captive bred animals and should always have access to water.
 If they are reluctant to drink, they can be sprayed with tepid water, which they will lick off their noses.
 Always spray in the morning, and allow the vivarium to dry out completely before lights out.